Exec

 Any outputs set in the script are automatically parsed into a map

-and are available via the output
+and are available via the output parameter.

 The following example demonstrates how to set an output variable in a script.